Feast Day Of King Lucius – First Christian King Of Britain? December 3rd

 “The purchase money was 2s 6d [about 13p today] and all the parties seemed satisfied with the bargain.
 The husband was glad to get rid of his frail rib, who, it seems, had been living with Snape three years, at any price, erroneously imagining that because he had brought her through a turnpike gate in a halter, and had publicly sold her in the market before witnesses, that he is thereby freed from all responsibility and liability with regard to her future maintenance and support.”

 Readers will note the similarity of this to the plot of the Mayor of Casterbridge by Thomas Hardy, published in 1886.
-Michael Henchard, gets drunk on spiked Fumity – a mixture of Corn, milk, raisins and currents to which the Furmity Woman at Weydon-Priors Fair adds Rum.
-Henchard, in a drunken rage, offers his wife for safe, and she is purchased by Richard Newson, a sailor who goes on to have a successful relationship with Henchard’s wife until the sailor is drowned.
+Michael Henchard, gets drunk on spiked Furmity.
+This is also known as frumenty – a mixture of Corn, milk, raisins and currents.
+The Furmity Woman at Weydon-Priors Fair adds Rum.
+Henchard, in a drunken rage, offers his wife for safe.
+She is purchased by Richard Newson, a sailor who goes on to have a successful relationship with Henchard’s wife until the sailor is drowned.

 While not exactly legal, records show that wife-selling at markets happened occasionally from the 17th Century onwards.
 As in the case at Walsall Market, it seems to have been a recognised mechanism to end an unsuccessful marriage.
 In both factual and fictional cases, the wife accepts the sale to rid herself of a difficult husband.
 The husband is relieved of his lifelong duty to be financially responsible for his wife, and, for a fee, he passes that duty on to the buyer.